-AWA responds to Spray Lake Sawmills’ application for Forest Stewardship Council certification for “sustainable” management of the forests in its Forest Management Agreement (FMA) area in Kananaskis and the Ghost.
+In December, AWA responds to Spray Lake Sawmills’ application for Forest Stewardship Council certification for “sustainable” management of the forests in its Forest Management Agreement (FMA) area in Kananaskis and the Ghost.
 “While AWA believes that SLS’s interest in receiving certification for their forestry operations is significant and desirable, we also believe their current standards of forestry operations are inadequate to qualify them for FSC certification.”
 Considerable improvements will be needed before management of these forests can be considered to be “sustainable.”

 “AWA believes FSC has the potential to set a high standard of sustainable ecosystem based forest operations for Spray Lake Sawmills and that if SLS accepts that challenge, there will be significant gain for our forest ecosystems.”

-Area releases an updated report, The Forests of Alberta’s Southern Eastern Slopes: Forest or Forestry?
+In August, Area releases an updated report, The Forests of Alberta’s Southern Eastern Slopes: Forest or Forestry?

 “The forests in southern Alberta are managed principally to provide a sustained yield of timber for the forestry industry.
 Other functions of healthy forests – including watershed and environmental services, recreational opportunities, and wildlife habitat – are managed as secondary concerns.”

-The new priorities from the draft Land-Use Framework document are seemingly ignored when the Alberta government publishes the final Management Plan for the C5 Forest in July 2010.
+In July, the new priorities from the draft Land-Use Framework document are seemingly ignored when the Alberta government publishes the final Management Plan for the C5 Forest in July 2010.
 AWA is intensely disappointed that the final plan shows very few changes from the discredited 2007 draft.
 The 125% “surge” cut has now become a 120% “surge” cut, but AWA believes that the new plan is still very much a “logging” plan rather than a “forest” plan.

 The Alberta government’s 2008 Land-Use Framework clearly states: “Historically, watershed and recreation were deemed the priority uses of the Eastern Slopes.
 These priorities should be confirmed, and sooner rather than later.”

-The Alberta Forest Product Association releases the results of their Alberta Forest Usage Survey.
+In May, the Alberta Forest Product Association releases the results of their Alberta Forest Usage Survey.
 The survey was intended to understand “societal values Albertan’s [sic] hold towards their forestlands.”
 The top four values identified in the survey are replanting/reforestation; protection of wildlife and habitat; harvesting practices that manage ecological impacts; and regulations or restrictions on industrial land use.

 The AWA reports that the results of the Alberta Forest Products Association survey of Autumn 2005 indicate that, like the AWA, Albertans support “responsible ecosystem-based forest management that does not compromise wildlife and wilderness values …”

-In a letter to the Alberta government, CROWPAC, the public advisory group for the C5 Forest, writes: “Our committee believes current cut block maximums coupled with low retained structure have great potential to compromise the ecological and social values inherent in the plan.”
+In March, in a letter to the Alberta government, CROWPAC, the public advisory group for the C5 Forest, writes: “Our committee believes current cut block maximums coupled with low retained structure have great potential to compromise the ecological and social values inherent in the plan.”

-In its response to the draft management plan for the C5 Forest, AWA writes: “AWA believes that current management of Alberta’s forests, particularly those along the southeastern slopes, is inadequate to achieve any meaningful targets for biodiversity or maintenance of forest eco-system health.
+In November, in its response to the draft management plan for the C5 Forest, AWA writes: “AWA believes that current management of Alberta’s forests, particularly those along the southeastern slopes, is inadequate to achieve any meaningful targets for biodiversity or maintenance of forest eco-system health.
 The status quo is not acceptable, and the C5 Forest Management Plan (C5 FMP) needs to allow for some major changes in forestry practices.
 While the draft C5 FMP is full of some laudable principles, it is difficult to be optimistic that these will result in the substantive on-the-ground changes which are so desperately needed.”

-Forest Stewardship Council (FSC) National Boreal Standard for Canada is published.
+In August, Forest Stewardship Council (FSC) National Boreal Standard for Canada is published.
 The Standard “is intended to identify the practices to be employed in a well-managed Canadian boreal forest.”

-A report released by Global Forest Watch Canada states that between 1975 and 2001, the annual area logged in Alberta increased by 214%.
+In May, a report released by Global Forest Watch Canada states that between 1975 and 2001, the annual area logged in Alberta increased by 214%.

-Canada’s Large Intact Forest Landscapes, a report by Global Forest Watch Canada, states that only 17% of Alberta’s natural, unprotected forests are ecologically intact and untouched by development.
+In September, Canada’s Large Intact Forest Landscapes, a report by Global Forest Watch Canada, states that only 17% of Alberta’s natural, unprotected forests are ecologically intact and untouched by development.

 The Alberta government asks for public comment on a proposed management plan for the C5 Forest.
 In its submission, AWA writes: “AWA is concerned about the impacts of forestry within the C5 Forest Management Unit.
 We would like to see more compatible uses of the landscape, such as smaller-scale “post and pole” logging operations and ecotourism, that consider ecological values (i.e., water purification and wildlife habitat).
 Further, AWA believes that motorized recreation should not be present in sensitive wilderness areas and should be restricted to designated trails.”